 Section 18.2-270.1 of the Virginia Code states that an offender, convicted of driving under the influence in Virginia, shall be required to have an ignition interlock device installed on his or her vehicle as a condition of a restricted license or license restoration.
 It is important to note that individuals subject to a DUI 2nd or subsequent conviction are required to have an interlock device installed in all vehicles registered or titled to them, in whole or in part, in addition to any vehicle(s) they operate.

 How long do I have to have an ignition interlock installed on my car?

 If you are convicted of a first time DUI, you can expect to have to have the ignition interlock installed on your vehicle for at least six months, possibly more.
 For more information, reach our article, “How do license suspensions and restricted operator’s licenses work in Virginia DUI cases?“

 How do I get the interlock installed in my vehicle?

 You are required to contact your servicing ASAP office to provide pertinent information, to include your independent choice of an interlock vendor and vehicle information, in order to initiate an interlock installation authorization.
 Once the ASAP verifies the interlock requirement, and authorizes the interlock installation, it is your responsibility to contact the interlock vendor to schedule the installation appointment.

 How do you schedule an interlock instillation appointment?

 Any person who enters into the Alcohol Safety Action Program prior to trial may pre-qualify with the program to schedule installation of an interlock device.
 You must contact the ASAP in the jurisdiction of your offense to enroll and pay any applicable fees.
-Please keep in mind, that although you can schedule the installation of the interlock device, no actual installation of the interlock device can occur until a court issues you a restricted license with the ignition interlock restriction.
 You may select from one of the following state-approved interlock service providers: